COBISS Platform – Co-operative Online Bibliographic System and Services

 • performed works.

-COBISS+ is intended for all users looking for relevant information or material available in Slovenian libraries, including electronic material.
+COBISS+ is intended for all looking for information on material or material available in the libraries.

 All users can search the COBIB shared catalogue of libraries (default setting), local databases and most other databases without restrictions.
 The search is restricted in some foreign databases because of licence agreements with providers; an authorised user login is required.